Von Erich family: Kerry Von Erich

 Kerry Von Erich was the fourth son of Fritz Von Erich.
 He was born Kerry Gene Adkisson on February 3, 1960, in Niagara Falls, New York.
 Known as "The Modern Day Warrior" and "The Texas Tornado", Kerry was by far the best-known of the Von Erich Family.

 Much like his brothers, Kerry spent the majority of his career wrestling in World Class Championship Wrestling.
 Amongst the many major feuds he had were those against Gino Hernandez, Iceman Parsons, Chris Adams and The Fabulous Freebirds.
 Kerry became the most successful of the Von Erich family when he won the NWA World Heavyweight Title from Ric Flair at the David Von Erich Memorial Parade of Champions, a tribute show to his deceased older brother.
 Kerry lost the belt three weeks later to Flair.
 Kerry also wrestled for several months under the ring name "The Texas Tornado" in both the World Wrestling Federation (where he won the WWF Intercontinental Championship at SummerSlam on August 27, 1990) and Global Wrestling Federation.

 Kerry was married on June 18, 1983, to Catherine "Cathy" Murray.
-Together they have two daughters: Hollie Brooke (born September 19, 1984) and Lacey Dawn (born July 17, 1986).
-The couple later separated, before divorcing on April 22, 1992.
+Together they had two daughters: Hollie Brooke (born September 19, 1984) and Lacey Dawn (born July 17, 1986).
 Lacey wrestled for several years, most notably with TNA as Lacey Von Erich, before leaving the wrestling business in 2010.
+Kerry and Catherine later separated, before divorcing on April 22, 1992.

+On June 4, 1986, Kerry was involved in a motorcycle accident While attempting to pass a truck on a two-lane road, Von Erich crashed into the back of a police car.
+The resulting wreck crushed his right foot and dislocated his hip.
+Matters were made worse sometime later when Von Erich attempted to walk on his already damaged foot well before it healed.

-Kerry shot a .44 caliber bullet through his heart on February 18, 1993, on his father's ranch in Denton County, Texas.
-There is a marker placed by his father Fritz of an angel on the spot Kerry had shot himself.
-Bret Hart states in his biography, Hitman: My Real Life in the Cartoon World of Wrestling, that Kerry had told him months before about his plans, that he had wanted to follow his late brothers, that they were calling him.
-His marriage had fallen apart as well and he thought his death was inevitable.
+As a result, his foot was amputated.
+He continued wrestling after the accident with a prosthesis and kept the amputation secret from the majority of fans and fellow wrestlers.
+He became addicted to pain killers, developed several drug problems, and was arrested multiple times.
+Kerry died after shooting a .44 caliber bullet through his heart on February 18, 1993, on his father's ranch in Denton County, Texas.
+There is a marker of an angel placed by his father Fritz on the spot where Kerry shot himself.
+Bret Hart states in his autobiography, Hitman: My Real Life in the Cartoon World of Wrestling, that Kerry had told him months before about his plans, that he had wanted to follow his late brothers, and that they were calling him.
+His marriage had fallen apart, and he thought his death was inevitable.